erc-cosmos/cosmodoit/README.md

 If processing is long, using `cosmodoit -n <N> -P thread` will run tasks on N threads.

 Some tasks can be configured, for example to set the window length for loudness.
-Parameters can be listed using `cosmodoit help <task>`, and are set through a `pyproject.toml` configuraion file (see `music_features/templates/pyproject.toml` for a sample of the format).
+Parameters can be listed using `cosmodoit help <task>`, and are set through a `pyproject.toml` configuration file (see `music_features/templates/pyproject.toml` for a sample of the format).
 Changes to the parameters will be picked up by the `doit` system and corresponding features (including dependent features) will be recomputed on the next run.
 At the moment, parameters can only be supplied at the collection level: to apply parameters to a single piece, it must be put in a separate collection.